Cost & Payment Information

 Board charges will be refunded based upon the following formula: (Number of weeks remaining in the term divided by the number of weeks in the term, rounded down to the nearest 10%) times (Plan board and charge for the term) = refund.
 A board week will be considered earned on each Monday’s reconciliation between Campus Services and Student Affairs.

 Financial aid awards to students who withdraw after the beginning of a semester are recalculated on a basis consistent with written University and federal/state policies governing student financial aid in a withdrawal situation.
 If any portion of a student’s charges is to be refunded due to withdrawal, an adjustment must be made to the student’s financial aid, since the family contribution must be applied first toward applicable charges.
-In cases where financial aid awards must be adjusted, the proper amount of student aid is returned to the appropriate fund, or, in the case of Federal Direct Stafford Loans, to the lender.
-Federal Title IV funds are returned to their respective accounts in the following order: Federal Direct Stafford, Federal Direct PLUS Loans, Perkins Loans, Pell Grants and Supplemental Educational Opportunity Grants.
+In cases where financial aid awards must be adjusted, the proper amount of student aid is returned to the appropriate fund, or, in the case of Federal Direct Loans, to the lender.
+Federal Title IV funds are returned to their respective accounts in the following order: Federal Direct Loans, Federal Direct PLUS Loans, Pell Grants and Supplemental Educational Opportunity Grants.
 State grants are refunded in accordance with the guidelines of the specific state agency.

 If the resultant calculation of charges and financial aid indicates a refund is due the student, the refund will be paid within a reasonable period of time through the refund disbursement process.
 If the calculations result in a balance due the University, payment to Muskingum University will be expected in a reasonable period of time.